 Outcome performance reports to go

-Easily one of the most popular features in Aqua is the outcome performance reporting, which we designed as a powerful, but simple, way to engage with outcome performance data.
+Easily one of the most popular features in Outcomes Assessment Projects (formerly Aqua) is the outcome performance reporting, which we designed as a powerful, but simple, way to engage with outcome performance data.
 The visualizations show aggregate mean performance and distributions across criteria and outcomes and the reporting interface responds to changes in demographic filters in a snap.
 Translating an interface like that to a printed layout is not as simple as printing the screen.
 The PDF includes the visualizations, but also formats all of the filters and score distribution counts into tables that can easily be read and referenced offline.

 Any user with access to performance reports (under “View results”) can now generate a PDF of the report with a single click.
 The static report the user generates responds to any currently applied filters, such as a drill-down to a specific criteria, or a filter by course, assignment or student demographics.
 This makes it easier to print or electronically distribute the report, or attach it as evidence in your assessment plan reports in AMS!

 We have also added a second .csv format for exporting the raw outcome performance data from a project.
 The format we have supported since earlier this year puts the score for each student and outcome/criteria on its own row.
 This format provides for the most scalable and flexible way to move data out of Outcomes Assessment Projects (formerly Aqua) into a local database (because the column headings are always the same).
 The new, alternate format looks more like a gradebook row, with each score for a student in its own column.
 This is both easier to scan and read, but also makes it easier to move the data directly into a statistics package like SPSS with each criteria score as a variable.

 Aqua has always been optimized to support the random distribution of student work samples to evaluators for scoring.
 Within each project are a variety of settings to help match the scoring rules to an institution’s specific practices: